Toral symmetries of collapsed ancient solutions to the homogeneous Ricci flow: NR-decompositions for the isotropy representation

-The role of such decompositions in the study of the Ricci flow is given by the following straightforward observation.
+The role of such decompositions in the study of the Ricci flow is given by the following observation.

 \begin{proposition} Let $g(t)$ be a homogeneous Ricci flow solution, $t \in I$, on a compact manifold $M$ and assume that $M$ admits a stably Ricci-diagonal decomposition $\varphi$ for its isotropy representation.
-If $g(t^*)$ if $\varphi$-diagonal for some $t^* \in I$, then $g(t)$ is $\varphi$-diagonal for any $t \in I$. \end{proposition}
+If there exists $t^* \in I$ such that $g(t^*)$ is $\varphi$-diagonal, then $g(t)$ is $\varphi$-diagonal for any $t \in I$. \end{proposition}